 Kids are pretty notorious for loving gross things and slime is no exception.
 As parents, you likely don't want slime all over your house, especially if it has unknown origins.
 Fortunately, there's an answer that will please you both.
 Homemade slime allows your child to play with the goo of his dreams, but you'll know exactly what's in so your gag reflex may not go into action as quickly if you step on a chunk of it.
 There are several ways to make slime and these classic recipes are both easy and fun for kids.
 Go ahead and try them all to see which works best for you.

 Borax probably isn't something that appears on your grocery list often.
 However, it's easy to find at any supermarket and doesn't cost a lot.
 Look for it where the laundry soap is sold.
 This is probably one of the most common ways to make slime.
-This version comes courtesy of Spoonful, though you can increase or decrease the measurements proportionally to create the volume of goo you want.
+This version comes courtesy of the now defunct website Spoonful.com, although you can increase or decrease the measurements proportionally to create the volume of goo you want.

 - Warm water

 - Food coloring

 - Start by placing three-fourths cup of warm water in a bowl with the glue.